-- the nature/business location of the parties;
+- the nature of the purchaser;

-- the nature/origin of the goods or services;
+- the location of the purchaser;

-- the value of the procurement; and
+- the location of the supplier;

-- the terms of the purchaser’s solicitation document.
+- the value of the procurement.

 The 1981 decision of the Supreme Court of Canada Ontario v.
-Ron Engineering & Construction (Eastern) Ltd.[i] was the first in a series of Supreme Court of Canada decisions which today defines Canada’s procurement law at common law.
-The broad parameters of Canada’s modern procurement as established by this series of court decisions are set out below.
+Ron Engineering & Construction (Eastern) Ltd. was the first in a series of Supreme Court of Canada decisions which today defines Canada’s bidding and tendering law at common law.
+The broad parameters of public procurement law under common law have been established by the series of court decisions set out below.

 1981: The Contract A/Contract B Paradigm

 - A bid that was delivered 30 seconds past the date and time specified in the solicitation was deemed to be validly rejected by the purchaser.
-(Bradscot (MCL) Ltd. v.
-Hamilton Wentworth Catholic District School Board 42 O.R.
+(Bradscot (MCL) Ltd. Hamilton Wentworth Catholic District School Board 42 O.R.
 (3d) 723 (Ont.C.A.))

 - A bid that used the wrong version of the tender form was deemed to be validly rejected by a purchaser.
 (Steelmac Ltd. v.
 Nova Scotia (Attorney General) NSJ.
 No. 216)

 The courts have relied upon the duty of fairness and good faith as the basis for other implied purchaser duties, such as:

-- duty to provide proper disclosure;
+- duty to provide proper disclosure to bidders;

 - duty to reject non-compliant tenders;